Kidney Cancer Newsletters

 On this page you will find FAQs about COVID-19 and Kidney Cancer.
 Find more FAQs on our page FAQs about COVID-19.
 1 Q: What are some of the renal complications that might arise as a result of COVID-19 infection?
 A: In most patients COVID-19 infection is minor, but in those admitted to hospital there is

 What is kidney cancer?
 Kidney cancer is a malignant cell growth (a tumour) in the kidneys.
 Its medical name is renal cell carcinoma.
-A tumour in the kidney can also be benign (non-cancerous).
+However, in about 15% of cases, a kidney tumour may be benign (non-cancerous).
 Kidney cancer is a general term.
-There are many variations of tumours in the kidney and stages of the disease.
-Your treatment and
+There are many variations of tumours in the kidney and stages of the

 Drug treatment is a common option for metastatic kidney cancer.
 There are several types of treatment: Antiangiogenic therapy, commonly described as targeted therapy Immunotherapy Chemotherapy, in combination with immunotherapy These drugs influence the mechanisms that tumours use to grow.
 All decisions about the right therapy for you are taken after careful consideration of your general